Radeeshp/Face-and-Motion-Scanner/README.md

         -Then the image is cleaned and motion is detected.
         -When motion is detected we save the first few frames and then we check to see if we can detect a face or any parts of the face.
-        -When a face or part of the face (eye,ear,nose) is detected we save the image frame in a location given by the user.
+        -When a face or part of the face (ear) is detected we save the image frame (We are detecting the ear also as we ahve to be able to detect the face even if the face is not straight) in a location given by the user.
         -The frame is saved with the time it was taken.